 - When you’re 17 weeks pregnant, a strange transitional time occurs.
 You may still not look as if you are pregnant, but your usual clothes are becoming too tight and you can’t just grab anything to wear out of your wardrobe.
 If something fits your tummy, it may not fit across your breast.
 Dressing has become harder.
 You could find yourself close to tears trying to decide what to wear and what fits.
 Go shopping!
 There is no end to the remedial effects of a little retail therapy.

 - You could be feeling a bit scared this week and doubt your decision to become a parent.
-You may doubt your own ability, question if your partner is the "right one" to be your baby’s father, reflect on your own upbringing and even wonder if you are capable of raising a child.
+You may doubt your own ability, question if you or your partner are ready, reflect on your own upbringing and even wonder if you are capable of raising a child.
 These completely normal doubts may flood your mind, probably in the wee small hours when our rational selves are not at their best.
-Speak with your partner and sit tight, these are the worries of almost every pregnant woman.
+Speak with someone and sit tight, these are the worries of almost every pregnant woman.

 - If you’ve always been an independent person, this can be a challenging time.
-You may be getting to the stage where you need to ask your partner for help in practical ways.
-This doesn’t mean you’ve become dependent or less capable, pregnancy in many ways is a shared condition and he’ll probably relish the opportunity of feeling he’s contributing in some way.
+You may be getting to the stage where you need to ask for help in practical ways.
+This doesn’t mean you’ve become dependent or less capable.
+Remember that pregnancy in many ways is a shared experience between you and your partner.

 Your baby’s changes this week